usu-cidi/qa-update/doc/progress.md

 * Error handling missing arguments
 * Error handling missing uploaded file

+### 3.31.23
+* Input validation
+* Exception handling in update process
+* Exception handling when given incorrect courses.csv file
+* Exception handling for CSRF verification failure
+* Looked into Unchecked runtime.lastError
+  * Seems like it's more of a Chrome issue with my browser extensions and is fine
+* Worked on getting the bug report page up and running

 ### TODO:
 Now:
-* Error handling in the update
-* UI error handling
-* Unchecked runtime.lastError
 * Add bug report info

 Next: